raspberrypilearning/llm-rpi/en/step_1.md

 title:  Why do we recommend older learners use this resource?
 ---

-If you are under 13 years old, we want to make sure you understand the importance of keeping your personal information safe.
-The Raspberry Pi Foundation is committed to protecting your data, and we take your privacy very seriously.
+If you're under 13 years old, it's important to understand how to keep your personal information safe.
+The Raspberry Pi Foundation is very careful about protecting your data and your privacy.

-When you work on generative AI projects using a Raspberry Pi, it's important to know that by installing the software, **your personal data will never leave your computer**.
-All of the AI processing happens right on your Raspberry Pi, so your information stays safe and secure with you.
+When you use generative AI projects on a Raspberry Pi, all of the work happens right on your device. **Your personal data stays on your computer and never leaves it.** This keeps your information safe and secure.

-You might notice that many online services require users to be at least 13 years old.
-This is because they process and store the data you enter into their models, which can include personal information.
-These services follow strict rules to protect your data, but because the information is sent over the internet, it can sometimes be less secure.
+You might have noticed that many online services ask users to be at least 13 years old.
+This is because they handle and store data you provide, which can include personal information.
+Although these services follow strict rules to protect your data, sending information over the internet can sometimes be less secure.

-**With the Raspberry Pi, everything stays on your own device**, so you don't have to worry about your data being processed elsewhere.
-This way, you can explore and learn about AI safely and confidently.
-If you have any questions or need help, please ask a parent, guardian, or teacher to guide you through the process.
+**With the Raspberry Pi, everything stays on your own device,** so you don’t have to worry about your data being sent elsewhere.
+This lets you explore and learn about AI safely.
+If you need help, please ask a parent, guardian, or teacher to guide you.

-Secondly, it's also important to be aware that generative AI can sometimes produce **content that is biased, inaccurate, misleading or inappropriate**.
-Generative AI models can "hallucinate" by **confidently generating information that isn't factual** or reliable.
-This means that not everything an AI tool produces should be taken at face value, and **it’s essential to critically evaluate the output**.
-As you work with generative AI, remember to verify the information and consult trusted sources to ensure accuracy.
+It's also important to know that generative AI can sometimes create **content that isn’t accurate, fair, or appropriate**.
+These AI models can sometimes "hallucinate" and **produce information that sounds true but isn’t.** So, it’s important to **think carefully about the AI’s output and double-check it**.
+As you work with generative AI, make sure to check the information and ask trusted sources if you’re unsure.

-**Always approach AI-generated content with a healthy level of skepticism and a critical mind.**
+**Always look at AI-generated content with a careful and thoughtful mind.**

 Enjoy learning and creating with Generative AI!